nessex/rdst/README.md

 To be able to sort custom types, implement `RadixKey` as below.

- * `LEVELS` should be set to the total number of bytes you will sort
+ * `LEVELS` should be set to the total number of bytes you will consider for each item being sorted
- * `get_level` should return the corresponding bytes in the order you would like them to be sorted
+ * `get_level` should return the corresponding bytes in the order you would like them to be sorted.
+This library is intended to be used starting from the MSB (most significant bits).

 Note that this also allows you to implement radix keys that span multiple values.